ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 The following requirements apply for specific activity leniency:

 - **You must have been a member of the Beatmap Nominators in the past**.
 This applies back to the date when the Beatmap Nominators were first created.
 (Past BAT times).
 This means that you will only need **two months** of modding activity in order to apply!
 - **You must have been a member of the Beatmap Nominators in the past year**.
-Additionally you must have left on "good terms".
-On "good terms" means that you have passed your last evaluation.
+Additionally you must have left "on good terms".
+"On good terms" means that you have passed your last evaluation.
 If both apply to you, you will only need **one month** of modding activity in order to apply!

 This has been tested on leaving Beatmap Nominators for a few months already, so you may already have this leniency if you've left recently.
 We've got your interest?
 Great!
 When you are sure that the activity lenience can be applied to you, contact any member of the Nomination Assessment Team!
 (Preferably of your game mode, because they will most likely know if you were a Beatmap Nominator in the past.)